|Non-ECA Members:||EUR 249,--|

 The Webinar aims to focus on the critical elements of data integrity and Audit Trail Review:

-Manufacturing and QC data – which are critical data?
+Classification of data – which are critical data?

-How is it documented?
+How is the review documented?

 What process and documentation is appropriate in case of deviations?